Code of conduct

 Maroondah Leisure is an accredited Watch around the Water facility.
 In all areas, children under the age of 10 years must be actively supervised by a responsible adult or guardian 16 years and over at all times.
-This does not include children during a booked child care or occasional care session.

 Children under the age of 5 years must be accompanied in the water and within arm’s reach of an adult or guardian 16 years and over at all times.
 All children under the age of 10 years must be actively supervised by a responsible adult aged over 16 years, always.
 Active supervision means the responsible person is directly watching children in their care and can provide immediate assistance if required.
 This does not mean reading a book or using an electronic device and glancing up occasionally, it means having children constantly within sight and nearby.

 - Use aqua mats, including standing, running or jumping from them. (unless part of the Aquatic Education program)